artem-frolov/locale-switcher-bundle/README.md

-# Locale Switcher Bundle for Symfony 2
+# Locale Switcher Bundle for Symfony 2 / 3

 ## Installation

-### Composer
+### 1. Install Composer package

-Install bundle by using [Composer](https://getcomposer.org).
-Update your project's `composer.json` file to include dependency.
+You can install the bundle using [Composer](https://getcomposer.org), update your project's `composer.json` file to include the following dependency:

 ```json
 "require": {